Maggie Alderson

-Maggie Alderson (born 1959) is a London-born Australian author, magazine editor and fashion journalist.
+Maggie Alderson (born 1959) is a British author, magazine editor and fashion journalist.
 She is the former editor of ES, the Evening Standard magazine (British Society of Magazine Editors, Editor of the Year, Colour Supplements 1989) and British Elle magazines.
 In Australia, she was acting editor of Cleo and editor of Mode.

+Early life and education

+Alderson was born in London.
+She earned a Master of Arts degree in Art History from the University of St Andrews.

+Career

+Alderson was a reporter for Fleet Street in the 1980s.

 In 1996 she joined the Sydney Morning Herald as a Senior Writer and for many years covered the fashion shows in Paris, Milan and London for the paper.
-Her weekly column, on a loose fashion and style theme, appeared in Good Weekend (the Saturday magazine of the Sydney Morning Herald and The Age newspapers) for over ten years.
+Her weekly fashion and style column appeared in Good Weekend (the Saturday magazine of the Sydney Morning Herald and The Age newspapers) for over ten years.
 She has also had a similar column in The Times, in the UK.

 On 4 November 2010, it was announced that Alderson's column would no longer be appearing in Good Weekend.